What does the phrase data driven?

 Verify the data before sharing it publicly.
 Once the data is “out there,” it is difficult to retract.

-If you happen to find some surprising results, it may be a good time to review the data.
+Of course, if you happen to find some surprising results, it may be a good time to review the data.
 Keep in mind that data analysis can be abused, manipulated, and even incorrect.
-The goal is to encourage the informed use of accurate data.
+The goal is to encourage the informed use of accurate information.

 Once you have reviewed and verified the data, focus on the presentation.
-How can the data be presented in a meaningful way to your administration or, more importantly, your constituents?
+How can you present it in a meaningful way to your administration or, more importantly, your constituents?
 Digging for and gleaning insights is nice but supporting your discoveries with your message is better.

 By collecting data, extracting patterns, and utilizing those to make inferences you will begin to influence your decision-making.

 Following these steps will put you on the right track to help your organization capture clean information, streamline daily processes and use data to make a positive impact.